What is data and big data mining? An easy guide

 The future of data and data mining

-Machine learning equally promises to influence the future of data analytics, with more businesses deploying such applications with each passing year.
-This is because the technology is becoming more accessible, with many tools just as easily available to small businesses as they are to data scientists.
+Machine learning equally promises to influence the future of data analytics, with more businesses deploying AI-based applications with each passing year.
+The technology has never been more accessible, with many tools just as easily available to small businesses as they are to data scientists.
 Some of the newest machine learning tools can provide businesses of all sizes with the capabilities to analyse complex datasets and derive useful insights, with the performance of these systems only set to improve.

 In the age of rampant digital transformation, not only is data becoming more important, but so is the speed and accuracy of processing this data, and the quality of insights that organisations can derive.